 Recognized holidays falling within the three instructional periods are shown in the appropriate academic year calendar.
 Special arrangements will be made for those students whose religious holidays fall within a registration, orientation or instructional period.
+For more information on religious accommondations, visit www.sscc.edu/servicesw/accessibility-services. shtml.
 It will be the individual student's responsibility to inform the College of the circumstances and to comply with the special arrangements that are made.